alanpaterson82/django-rest/README.md

 ![Testing2](frontend/src/assets/testing2.jpg)

-I followed the tutorias as closely as possbile to ensure that I was carrying out the tests successfully, but continued to receive the same errors.
+I followed the tutorials as closely as possbile to ensure that I was carrying out the tests successfully, but continued to receive the same errors.
 I also reviewed the links provided under the less on videos as well as the recommended YouTube video on "What is React Testing library" but was unable to find a solution.

 <br>